awsdocs/amazon-transcribe-developer-guide/doc_source/streaming-setting-up.md

 # Setting up a streaming transcription<a name="streaming-setting-up"></a>

-This section expands on the main [streaming](streaming.md) section and is intended to provide information for users who want to set up their stream with HTTP/2 or WebSockets directly, rather than with an AWS SDK\.
+This section expands on the main [streaming](streaming.md) section\.
+It's intended to provide information for users who want to set up their stream with HTTP/2 or WebSockets directly, rather than with an AWS SDK\.
 The information in this section can also be used to build your own SDK\.

 Note that we strongly recommend using SDKs rather than using HTTP/2 and WebSockets directly\.
 SDKs are the simplest and most reliable method for transcribing data streams\.
 To start streaming using an AWS SDK, see [Transcribing with the AWS SDKs](getting-started-sdk.md)\.